julianjca/juliancanderson.com/content/blog/bookshelf/index.md

 - Snow Crash
 - Antifragile
 - Why Nations Fail
+- Range
+- Elephant in the Brain
+- 7 Powers
+- The Fish That Ate the Whale

 ## Read
+- Zero to One: Notes on Startups, or How to Build the Future `5/5` (*Just finished rereading*)
+- Man's Search for Meaning `5/5`
 - American Kingpin: The Epic Hunt for the Criminal Mastermind Behind the Silk Road `5/5`
 - Sapiens `5/5`
 - [How to Take Smart Notes](/blog/how-to-take-smart-notes) `5/5`